MicaelOps/minecraft-gameserver/README.md

 # minecraft-gameserver
 C++ Minecraft server

-A personal learning project to improve c++ expertise.
+A personal learning project to improve my C++ expertise.

-This project is the Shared Library that plugins and the executable implement.
+This project is the Shared Library that plugins and the minecraft-gui implement.

 C++ Minecraft Server:
 ![img_4.png](img_4.png)